Flamelet Connection to Turbulence Kinetic Energy Dissipation Rate: Viscous Dissipation and Enstrophy

 If the divergence of the momentum equation is taken for the case of constant density and constant coefficient of viscosity, we obtain with use of relations for $\Phi$ and $\omega^2$

-Realize that, in the rotating frame the centrifugal acceleration is given as $\vec{a} = (\xi \omega^2/4, \chi\omega^2/4)$.
+Realize that, in the rotating frame, the centrifugal acceleration is given as $\vec{a} = (\xi \omega^2/4, \chi\omega^2/4)$.
 Thereby, $\nabla \cdot \vec{a} = \omega^2/2$.
 Since viscous dissipation maintains the same value in both systems, the implication is that the Laplacian of the pressure is identical in both systems.
 In order to maintain a pressure maximum and thereby a stagnation point, the centrifugal effect must be overcome by the effect of the strain rate; i.e., $\omega^2< A_{ij}A_{ij} $ where $A_{ij} \equiv \partial u_i/\partial x_j$.
 Note that $\Phi/\mu$ is independent of the coefficient of viscosity.
 The balance here relates to strain rate and not viscous action.
 Actually, the viscous effect was removed by the divergence operation.
+Still, we use use common terminology that refers to $A_{ij}A_{ij} $ as ``dissipation rate".

 Here, we have a strong argument for the importance of the balance of vorticity magnitude and strain-rate magnitude or, more precisely, the balance between dissipation rate and enstrophy.
 There are many studies on these quantities, especially for incompressible flows \citep{PJohnson,JohnsonWilczek, Yeungetal}.
 If enstrophy $\omega^2$ becomes too large compared to the dissipation rate divided by dynamic viscosity $\Phi/\mu$, the pressure Laplacian becomes positive, thereby disallowing the flamelet counterflow possibility since the required stagnation point located at a pressure maxima cannot occur.
 This vital issue of balance cannot be addressed in a formulation that neglects vorticity and only addresses strain rate.
 For incompressible turbulent flow, this balance has been addressed by \cite{Yeungetal} who find that the temporal statistics for both quantities present similar magnitudes.
 They find large values of each parameter tend to occur together with $\Phi/\mu> \omega^2$ for 60-65 percent of the data.
 Although the study does not include dilatation, it shows support for the concept of mixing and reaction occurring in rotating counterflows provided by the turbulent eddies.
 In cases where combustion has mixing as rate-controlling, the higher-strain-rate (and thereby smaller) eddies would provide the highest burning rates (provided the mixing rate does not exceed the reaction rate).